aimeos/aimeos-laravel/README.md

 ## Installation or update

-This document is for the latest Aimeos Laravel **2016.04 release and later**.
+This document is for the latest Aimeos Laravel **2016.10 release and later**.

+- Beta release: 2017.01
+- LTS release: 2016.10

 If you want to **upgrade between major versions**, please have a look into the [upgrade guide](https://aimeos.org/docs/Laravel/Upgrade)!